 While there is nothing sinful in having figurines representing angels or any other creature, we must not attribute to them any supernatural power or influence over our lives.
 No figurine can protect us from harm, bring us good luck, or impact us in any way.
 Such beliefs are mere superstition, which has no place in the life of a Christian.
 Related to superstition is idolatry, and idolatry is clearly forbidden in Scripture, and no one who practices it will enter the Kingdom of God (Revelation 21:27).

 Also, it is wise to recognize that we do not know what actual angels look like.
-Figurines are someone's idea of what an angel might look like.
+Angel figurines are someone's idea of what an angel might look like.